WaldemarLehner/vite-url-import-issue-repo/README.md

 ### vite-frontend

 This is just the Vanilla+TS Template.
-Inside the `main.ts` I import an animation file from the `animations` Package with the `?url` suffix and pass it Motion Canvas's Web Player.
+Inside the `main.ts` I import an animation file from the `animations` Package with the `?url` suffix and pass it into Motion Canvas's Web Player.

-The relevant part is that expects an URL to the animation, which does get provided with `?url`.
+The Web Player expects a URL to the animation, which does get provided with `?url`.
 Only issue here is that the animation's dependency, `makeScene2D-$hash.js` does **not** get bundled into the frontend.

 ## Steps to Reproduce